Glossary

 Darning Foot Used for free motion quilting, this sewing machine foot is usually round or oval and made of plastic so you can see through it.

-Echo quilting To make repeating outlines of the block pattern, radiating out from the design, like ripples in a pond.
+Echo Quilting To make repeating outlines of the block pattern, radiating out from the design, like ripples in a pond.

-Flying Geese unit this is one of the most popular of the small shape groups that exist in quilting.
+Flying Geese Unit This is one of the most popular of the small shape groups that exist in quilting.
 It consists of a centre triangle and two right angle triangles attached to it on either side.
 There are many different ways to construct a flying geese unit.

-Friendship quilt A quilt made by friends (who make friendship blocks) as a gift or remembrance to someone who has moved.
+Friendship Quilt A quilt made by friends (who make friendship blocks) as a gift or remembrance to someone who has moved.
 The blocks may be signed, dated, or contain verses.

-Fussy Cut taking a clear template for a particular shape in your design, then isolating a single motif and cutting it out.
+Fussy Cut Taking a clear template for a particular shape in your design, then isolating a single motif and cutting it out.

-Grain line fabric has three grain lines (the direction of the threads).
+Grain Line Fabric has three grain lines (the direction of the threads).
 The lengthwise grain runs the entire length of the fabric as it comes off the bolt.
 It is the absolute straight grain of the fabric and has no give or stretch.

 If you pull a piece of fabric from the two diagonally opposite corners, you see the bias grain.
 Some clothing is made this way because it drapes better.
 Quilts that end in curved treatment will use bias binding.
 The bias has a lot of give and stretch.
 This can cause distortion in your quilt unless you are careful.
 Raw bias edges quickly stretch out of true.

-Graph paper just like the stuff you remember from school, this is paper that is divided up into equal smaller units so that you can draw accurate shapes.
+Graph Paper Just like the stuff you remember from school, this is paper that is divided up into equal smaller units so that you can draw accurate shapes.

 Hand Piecing Sewing with needle and thread rather than a sewing machine.